ming0407/study_git/README.md

 I will do some test commits and also random operation for the study of git!

 I am working on Changing git from https to ssh..

+Now I am changing username in order to display it proper!